neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 The *top-level-folder* setting will remain across Datashuttle sessions.

-To see the current *top-level-folder*, the command `show-top-level-folder` can be used.
+To see the current *top-level-folder*, the command `get-top-level-folder` can be used.

 :::